Ed Harris: 1983–1999: Breakthrough and leading roles

-2000s
+2000–2009: Directorial debut and other work

 Harris made his directorial debut in 2000 with the drama biopic Pollock, in which he also starred as artist Jackson Pollock.
-He was nominated for his first Academy Award for Best Actor (and third Oscar overall) for his performance.
+He was nominated for his first Academy Award for Best Actor (his third Oscar nomination overall) for his performance.
 To prepare for the role, he built a small studio in which to copy the painter's techniques.
 Two years later, Harris was nominated for his fourth Academy Award (third in the Best Supporting Actor category) for his role as Richard Brown in the British American drama film The Hours.

 In between the two Oscar nominated roles, he appeared in the biographical drama A Beautiful Mind (2001) and portrayed German sniper Major Erwin König in the war thriller Enemy at the Gates (2001).
-From June to July 2002, he starred in adverts for the Vauxhall Vectra in the United Kingdom.
+In 2002, he appeared in adverts for the Vauxhall Vectra in the United Kingdom.

-For his lead role as Miles Roby in the 2005 miniseries Empire Falls, Harris was nominated for the Primetime Emmy Award for Outstanding Lead Actor in a Miniseries or a Movie and the Golden Globe Award for Best Actor – Miniseries or Television Film.
+For his lead role as Miles Roby in the 2005 miniseries Empire Falls, Harris was nominated for a Primetime Emmy Award for Outstanding Lead Actor in a Miniseries or a Movie and a Golden Globe Award for Best Actor – Miniseries or Television Film.
 Also that year, he played a vengeful mobster in David Cronenberg's A History of Violence (2005) starring Viggo Mortensen.
 In 2006, he portrayed composer Ludwig van Beethoven in the film Copying Beethoven, and starred in the television documentary film The Armenian Genocide as American diplomat Leslie Davis.
 He next appeared alongside Casey Affleck and Morgan Freeman in the Ben Affleck directed neo noir mystery film Gone Baby Gone (2007).
-Harris then co-starred as the antagonist Mitch Wilkinson in National Treasure: Book of Secrets (2007), alongside Nicolas Cage.
+Harris then co-starred as antagonist Mitch Wilkinson in National Treasure: Book of Secrets (2007), alongside Nicolas Cage.
+In 2008, he co wrote, directed and starred along with Viggo Mortensen in the western, Appaloosa.

-In 2008, he co wrote, directed and starred along with Viggo Mortensen in the western Appaloosa.
-In 2010, he and wife Amy Madigan appeared together in Ash Adams' independent crime drama Once Fallen.
-Later that same year, Harris starred in the survival drama The Way Back as Mr. Smith.
-His performance received much critical praise, and he was suggested by critics to receive a fifth Oscar nomination.